 Spanish and Latin: Middle School students are introduced to Latin vocabulary and grammar via the Cambridge Latin Course, Unit I, a widely-used textbook both in the United States and abroad.
 It follows a Pompeiian family on the eve of the eruption of Mount Vesuviusin 79 AD.
 An emphasis is placed on Roman culture, English derivatives, and learning to read Latin without using English as a crutch.

 In Spanish, students cover basic grammar concepts and vocabulary over the two-year Middle School program.
-Students spend class time listening, speaking, reading and writing in Spanish.
-An introduction to Spanish culture through the study of selected Spanish-speaking countries, as well as other Spanish cultural activities are included throughout the program.
-Focus on developing the students' ability to read and comprehend simple Spanish sentences and stories with emphasis on the development of Spanish vocabulary is highlighted.
+Students spend class time listening, speaking, reading, and writing in Spanish.
+An introduction to Spanish culture through the study of selected Spanish-speaking countries, as well as other Spanish cultural activities, are included throughout the program.
+Focus on developing the students' ability to read and comprehend simple Spanish sentences and stories with an emphasis on the development of Spanish vocabulary is highlighted.
 Upon completion of the Middle School program, a Level 1 Spanish novel is read and discussed, connecting cultural points, grammar and vocabulary learned throughout the course.

 Mathematics: Students use higher-order thinking skills to solve problems in relation to a variety of challenges, from practical money transactions to algebraic relationships; explores in-depth numbers, properties, simple equations, higher measurement, computer calculation and graphics, geometric proofs, and algebraic equations.